awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.NoExistingCluster.Cluster.md

 + Redis configuration variables `appendonly` and `appendfsync` are not supported on Redis version 2\.8\.22 and later\.

 **\-\-cache\-parameter\-group**
 Specify the `default.redis3.2.cluster.on` parameter group or a parameter group derived from `default.redis3.2.cluster.on` to create a Redis \(cluster mode enabled\) replication group\.
-For more information, see [Redis 3\.2\.4 Parameter Changes](ParameterGroups.Redis.md#ParameterGroups.Redis.3-2-4)\.
+For more information, see [Redis 3\.2\.4 parameter changes](ParameterGroups.Redis.md#ParameterGroups.Redis.3-2-4)\.

 **\-\-engine**
 redis